Manage approvals and find at-risk work

 How to manage work needing approvals

 - The task assignee should update the “task progress” custom field at each step so it’s clear where they are in the creation process.
-(This especially becomes relevant for search reports below).
+(This is also important for search reports below).

 - Once they complete their work for the task, they should update the “approval stage” custom field to “Ready for Review”.